wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/audit-physical-security/includes/environmental-safeguards.md

 At Microsoft, we employ a variety of safeguards to protect against environmental threats to datacenter availability.
-These safeguards enable us to provide the secure and available cloud platform our customers' trust.
+These safeguards enable us to provide the secure and available cloud platform trusted by our customers.

 ## Site selection